8 Reasons Your Sales Reps are Losing Deals

 You should be sharing content that is appropriate to the buyer’s persona and stage in the sales cycle.
 It should address any questions or apprehensions, demonstrate value, and show how ROI can be attained.
+This content is usually stored in an internal sales portal and is used to advance deals through the funnel.
 Sales enablement tools automate this process by surfacing the right content at the right time based on the sales situation.

 7) You are neglecting the customer experience